On patrol with Afghan Special Forces

 Video

-For the first time western media have been granted access to join an Afghan Special Forces patrol without US military support.
+For the first time western media were granted access to join an Afghan Special Forces patrol without US military support.

-The country relies heavily on US assistance to keep Taliban enemy forces at bay.

 -